-Highlight the box beside Mode and press the JII button.
+Highlight the box beside Mode and press the I button.
 You can select between Full Sequence and Cameo Sequence.

-Pressing the MENU button on the front panel for three seconds or longer or the SEQUENCE button on the remote control causes the DVR to sequence cameras, and the DVR can sequence cameras in two modes: "Full" and "Cameo".
+Pressing the SEQUENCE button causes the DVR to sequence cameras, and the DVR can sequence cameras in two modes: "Full" and "Cameo".
 In the Full mode, the DVR sequences through the cameras and displays them full screen.
 In the Cameo mode, the bottom right window in a multi-screen format sequences through the cameras.